stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 ## Preserving file/data timelines

 As data and files are created and used, they tend to split in different versions.
-Reasons may include modifying the contents of files, adding and/or substracting data, or creating versions for trying different kinds of analyses or analysis setups.
+Reasons may include modifying the contents of files, adding and/or subtracting data, or creating versions for trying different kinds of analyses or analysis setups.
 Versions tend to accumulate over time, and without an explicit strategy may eventually make file structure overview difficult or even impossible.
 We can take measures to decrease such disorder:

 - A coherent file naming strategy.
-    By avoiding non-hierachical file names (file.txt, file_new.txt, file_newer.txt, file_try.txt, file_add.txt etc.) we can circumvent having to re-interpret file chronology in the future.
+    By avoiding non-hierarchical file names (file.txt, file_new.txt, file_newer.txt, file_try.txt, file_add.txt etc.) we can circumvent having to re-interpret file chronology in the future.
 This is of particular importance when we publish data.
 There should never be confusion over which file was e.g. the published version.
 One way to prevent this is to version files.

 - File versioning
     An easy-to-track and widely used way to document file history is to do file versioning (file_1.0.txt, file_1.1.txt, file.2.0.txt, etc.), where each new version of the file receives a new version number.
 Coupled with a separate document, or registration system, where each version is explained, anyone will be able to track changes through time.